 - 4. The system may ask for your Ubuntu user password.
 Type in the password and press Enter. - 5.
 The system will then ask if you want to install the software.
 Enter Y for yes, and press Enter. - 6.
 If this is a software upgrade, you will be given the opportunity to optimize the database.
-Optimization - is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
-Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time).
+Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
+Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
+To approve the optimization, use the Tab key to highlight Yes, then press Enter.
+The installation should proceed, followed by the optimization.
+(Skip ahead to step 13.)

-- To proceed with optimization, use the Tab key to highlight Yes, and press Enter.
-(Skip ahead to step 10.) - 7.
-If this is a new installation, you will be asked to accept the End User License Agreement.
-After reading the agreement, press the Tab key to select Ok, then the Enter key to accept it.
+7. If this is a new installation, you will be asked to accept the End User License Agreement.
+After reading the agreement, use the Tab key to highlight Ok, then press Enter.